 9. Repair Timeline: If you’ve recently had major work done on your car or are considering it (for examples, see #8), it could significantly add to your car’s life.
 But think back to those car forums you visited back in #7 (you did go, didn’t you?).
 Do reliable sources suggest that you’re facing one repair after another?
 If so, it might be time to cut your losses.

 10. Body Condition: Is your current car a rust bucket?
 A vehicle’s body lasts about 20 years.
 But even if you don’t see rust on the frame, it can be happening in less obvious spots.
 Fuel lines, brake lines, and other hidden parts could be decaying as you read this.
 (Maybe you should run out and check.)

 11. Safety: OK, your car might be kinda ugly and need a few repairs, but is it safe?
 Do your air bags work?
 Do you even have air bags?
 Brakes, tires, seatbelts –- consider the state of all the vehicle’s safety features.
+Driving around in junk cars can pose a lot of hazards.
 Then think about safety measures on newer cars, such as back-up cameras and electronic stability control.
 What are they worth to you?

 12. Your Finances: If you were sitting pretty financially, you probably wouldn’t be having the “junk it or not” debate.
 Let’s assume that you can’t just run out and pay cash for a new Audi 8.
 Is this a good time to take on a new monthly payment?
 Ideally, you’d like to make this decision when it’s good for you, rather than when you are desperate because your car absolutely, positively, really and truly will not move another foot.
 If you think about your car’s condition relative to your financial condition soon enough, you’ll have some planning time.